-We've been nationally recognized for our dedication to our community and the Subaru Love Promise.
+We've been nationally recognized for our dedication to our customers, our community, and the Subaru Love Promise.

 Subaru and our retailers believe in making the world a better place and the Subaru Love Promise is our vision of respecting all people.
 This is our commitment to show love and respect to our customers and to work to make a positive impact in the world.

 Whether they live in our homes or in the wild, Subaru is committed to keeping all animals safe and healthy.

 A partner since 2008, Subaru has donated over $28 million to the ASPCA and through Subaru Loves Pets has helped support the rescue, transport, adoption, and well-being of over 230,000 animals across the country.